falcosecurity/falco/examples/k8s_audit_config/README.md

 ### Deploy Falco to your Kubernetes cluster

-Follow the [Kubernetes Using Daemonset](../../integrations/k8s-using-daemonset/README.md) instructions to create a falco service account, service, configmap, and daemonset.
+Follow the [Falco documentation website](https://falco.org/docs/installation/).
+You can also find useful resources for creating a service account, service, configmap, and daemonset in the [contrib](https://github.com/falcosecurity/contrib) repo.

 ### Define your audit policy and webhook configuration